rauldsordi/rauldsordi/README.md

 # Hi, I'm Raul Sordi

-**Senior Support Analyst → AI Automation & Applied AI**
+**Senior Support Analyst | AI Automation Engineer*

 I lead a technical support team (~8 years in IT support), working deeply with SQL-based ERP systems covering end-to-end business processes, including Brazilian tax compliance.
-I'm now applying that process/systems background to build AI automation and agent systems — with freelancing as my target path, and I'm actively looking for opportunities beyond Brazil.
+I'm now applying that process/systems background to build AI automation and agent systems.

 I don't come from a traditional dev background.
 I come from actually fixing broken processes, SLA bottlenecks, and system integrations on the ground — and now I'm automating the kind of work I used to see done manually.